Project Management Resources: Definition, Types, Examples, Importance, And Effective Planning

 Time management is critical in project management as it dictates the project's schedule and deadlines.
 Project managers allocate time to different phases, tasks, and deliverables to ensure timely completion of project objectives.

-They employ strategies such as task prioritization, scheduling, and resource leveling to optimize time utilization and prevent delays.
+They employ strategies such as task prioritization, scheduling, and resource levelling to optimize time utilization and prevent delays.
 Effective time management enables project teams to meet milestones, and deliverables, and ultimately achieve project success.

 4. Space